HeadspaceMeditation/react-use-form/README.md

 ### validate: () => Promise<boolean>

-Triggers the validation rules for _all_ properties (use this if you want validation errors to show up _after_ the user clicks your submit button vs right away with `onBlur`).
+Triggers the validation rules for _all_ properties (use this if you want validation errors to show up _after_ the user clicks your submit button vs right away with `fields.foo.validate`).

 ### getValue: () => T